minmus-9/lysp/README.md

 ```

 It weighs in at ~1400 Python SLOC and ~600 LISP SLOC (for the standard
 library).
-This may seem like a lot, but there's a lot in there!
+This may seem like a lot, but there's a lot in there -- see
+"The Language" below.

 If you think of something *actually useful* to do with a
 lisp-embedded-in-python, please let me know.